Big-Brain-Coders/AniMoo/README.md

 The user will also be able to view their profile, which will display the information that they put in at the time of registration.
 ![](/doc/my-profile.png)

+Once the user signs out, they are routed back to the login page.

 ## Installation
 If you wish to install the _**AniMoo**_ application locally, you can follow the directions below.